SSrishti2003/NASSCOM-VSD_SoC/README.md

 <br>

-Application Software enters into system software which converts the program into binary language.
+Application Software enters into system software which converts the program into binary language.<br>
 Major components of system software are OS, COMPILER and ASSEMBLER.
-Job of an OS is to take the app and convert it into a respective assembly language program so that it is understood by the hardware.
+Job of an OS is to take the app and convert it into a respective assembly language program so that it is understood by the hardware.<br>
 The output of the OS is small functions in C,C++ JAVA language which using their respective compiler are converted into instructions.
-The syntax of the instructions depends on the type of hardware.
+The syntax of the instructions depends on the type of hardware.<br>
 The work of the assembler is to convert instructions into binary language.
-Then this binary code is fed to the hardware which performs the specific function.
+Then this binary code is fed to the hardware which performs the specific function.<br>

 ex:
 <br>